 Book Review: American On Purpose by Craig Ferguson

-Craig Ferguson has been a favorite of mine since his days on The Drew Carey Show where he played Drew’s boss, Mr. Wick.
+Craig Ferguson has been an absolute favorite of mine since his days on The Drew Carey Show where he played Drew’s boss, Mr. Wick.
 After The Drew Carey Show ended its run, I was pleased to hear that Craig had been chosen to host The Late Late Show on CBS.
-Despite a lot of quality competition in the late night television field, I believe The Late Late Show is the best show out there.
-I also think it is great that in a business where hostility often rears its ugly head, Craig has developed an amiable relationship with Jimmy Fallon who hosts the competing show on NBC.
+Despite a lot of quality competition in the late night television field, I believe The Late Late Show was the best show out there while Craig was hosting.
+I also think it is great that in a business where hostility often rears its ugly head, Craig developed an amiable relationship with Jimmy Fallon who hosted the competing Late Night show on NBC.

 I knew some of Craig’s background from watching The Late Late Show and knew that he had battled alcoholism and drug addiction.
-I knew he had played drums in a few bands, mostly punk rock.
-I knew he had been married twice before and recently wed a third time.
-I knew he loved his parents dearly.
+I knew he had played drums in a few bands, mostly of the punk rock nature.
+I knew he had been married twice before and wed a third time in December 2008.
+He has a son named Milo.
+(Shortly after this article was originally published in January 2011 his second son was born.)
+I knew he loved his parents dearly, having eulogized both on The Late Late Show.
 I knew he had a somewhat colorful past.
 And I knew he was very excited when he was finally able to become an American citizen.

 So when I ran across Craig’s memoir entitled American On Purpose, I immediately picked it up.
 From the very first chapter, despite my extremely high expectations, I was not disappointed.
 The book is filled with anecdotes and stories from his troubled youth through his successful rehab and climb to stardom.
 He tells of his early days when alcohol and drugs ruled and nearly destroyed his life with candor and modesty.
 He tells of his days playing in bands, drinking with his mates, and neglecting those who cared about him.